ay-ctrl/website-frontend/README.md

 ## Updates and Suggestions

-Ayda.site can be continuously updated to meet your needs.
+ayda.site can be continuously updated to meet your needs.
 Please inform us if:
 - You would like to add new features to the website.
 - You receive customer feedback suggesting design or functionality improvements.
 - There are system errors or requests for enhancements.